1. World problems

 Incidence

 Inadequate credit guidelines have contributed to widespread financial instability, affecting both developed and developing economies.
 Lax or poorly enforced lending standards have enabled excessive risk-taking by financial institutions, leading to increased default rates, banking crises, and economic downturns.
-The global reach of financial markets means that the repercussions of inadequate credit assessment can quickly spread across borders, undermining economic growth and eroding public trust in financial systems.
+The global reach of financial markets means that the repercussions of inadequate credit assessment can quickly spread across borders, undermining investor confidence and threatening economic growth on a large scale.

 In 2023, Nigeria experienced a surge in non-performing loans attributed to insufficient credit guidelines among microfinance banks.
-The Central Bank of Nigeria reported that weak borrower assessments and inadequate risk management practices led to significant financial losses and sector instability.
+The Central Bank of Nigeria reported that weak borrower assessments and inadequate risk management practices led to significant financial losses within the sector.

 Claim